As a producer or a songwriter, if you want to get into music business, you need to start a music publishing company.

 I know that statement was clamorous as hell, but there’s a reason for that…

-And I will get into that soon, as well as show you how to go about affiliating your music publishing company with a PRO…
+And we’ll get into that soon, as well as show you how to go about affiliating your music publishing company with a PRO…

-Yes, I know, you don’t even have a company as yet, so why am I saying this is the first step?
+Sure, you don’t even have a company as yet, so why would we say this is the first step?

 Well, keep reading…